moayadalmarzook/moayadalmarzook/README.md

 Software engineer
 -----------------

-Master degree in software engineering from the university of Scranton. currently looking for a job as a react.js developer.
+Master degree in software engineering from the university of Scranton. currently looking for a job as a full stack developer.

 * 🌍  I'm based in Dammam Saudi Arabia
 * ✉️  You can contact me at [moayadalmarzook@gmail.com](mailto:moayadalmarzook@gmail.com)